cuiqanalytics/cuiqdata/README.md

 4. Results are cached automatically
 5. An execution log is generated for traceability

-## Choose Your Path
+## Advanced users

-### 📊 Option A: Beginners
+### 📊 SQL Mode

-Learn data pipelines with simple SQL.
-Create numbered SQL files, no configuration needed.
+SQL Mode works with sequentially numbered SQL files, no configuration needed.

 **Step 1: Create your project**